 - chest pain, feeling short of breath; or

 - early signs of vitamin D overdose (weakness, metallic taste in your mouth, weight loss, muscle or bone pain, constipation, nausea, and...

 What are the precautions when taking ergocalciferol (Calciferol)?

 Before taking vitamin D, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
-This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+This product may contain inactive ingredients (such as peanut/soy), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: high calcium/vitamin D levels (hypercalcemia/hypervitaminosis D), difficulty absorbing nutrition from food (malabsorption syndrome), kidney disease, liver disease.